 15. Band: awarded to any member of the Regimental Band after a full year’s participation.
 A bronze star is authorized to be worn on the ribbon for any cadet achieving special recognition.

-16. Chorus: awarded to any member of the Regimental Chorus after a full year’s participation.
+16. Chorus: awarded to any member of the Academy's chorus program after a full year’s service.
+This also includes participation in any of the Academy's official vocal specialty ensembles.
 A bronze star is authorized to be worn on the ribbon for any cadet achieving special recognition.

 17. Good Conduct: awarded to any cadet having perfect conduct (no demerits) in a conduct year.